buraksekili/tyk-docs/tyk-docs/content/shared/mdcb-config.md

 EV: <b>TYK_MDCB_TRACKALLPATHS</b><br />
 Type: `bool`<br />

-Currently, analytics for an endpoint is stored only if Track Endpoint plugin is enabled on that endpoint.
-If `track_all_paths` is enabled, it will store analytics for all the endpoints, irrespective of Track Endpoint plugin.
+Currently, analytics for an endpoint is stored only if the Track Endpoint plugin is enabled on that endpoint.
+If `track_all_paths` is enabled, it will store analytics for all the endpoints, irrespective of the Track Endpoint plugin.

 ### store_analytics_per_minute
 EV: <b>TYK_MDCB_STOREANALYTICSPERMINUTE</b><br />
 Type: `bool`<br />

-Enable to generate aggregated per minute.
+Set to `true` to generate aggregated analytics per minute.
 By default it will generate aggregate data per hour.
 If this option is enabled, aggregate data will be generated per minute.

 ### ignore_tag_prefix_list
 EV: <b>TYK_MDCB_IGNORETAGPREFIXLIST</b><br />
 Type: `[]string`<br />

-if set to true then it will not store analytics for tags having prefix specified in the list. **Note**: Prefix “key-” is added in the list by default.
+If set to `true` then it will not store analytics for tags having prefix specified in the list. **Note**: Prefix “key-” is added in the list by default.
 This tag is added by gateway for keys.

 ### threshold_len_tag_list
 EV: <b>TYK_MDCB_THRESHOLDLENTAGLIST</b><br />
 Type: `int`<br />

- If number of tags in a document grows beyond `threshold_len_tag_list`, pump will throw a warning, it works for mongo aggregate pump.
-The warning will print top 5 common tag prefix.
-Default value is 1000.
+If the number of tags in a document grows beyond the `threshold_len_tag_list`, your Tyk Pump will throw a warning.
+This works for the MongoDB aggregate pump.
+The warning will print the top 5 common tag prefix.
+The Default value is 1000.
 To disable alerts set it to -1.

 ### enable_separate_analytics_store
 EV: <b>TYK_MDCB_ENABLESEPERATEANALYTICSSTORE</b><br />
 Type: `bool`<br />

-Set it to true if you are using a separated analytic storage in the master gateway.
-If `forward_analytics_to_pump` is true, it will forward the analytics to the separated storage specified in `analytics_storage`.
+Set this to `true` if you are using a separate analytic storage in your master Tyk Gateway.
+If `forward_analytics_to_pump` is set to `true`, it will forward the analytics to the separated storage specified in `analytics_storage`.

 ### analytics_storage
 This section describes your separated analytic Redis DB.
 It has the same fields as `storage`.
-It requires `enable_separate_analytics_store` set to true.
+It requires `enable_separate_analytics_store` to be set to `true`.

 ### analytics_storage.type
 EV: <b>TYK_MDCB_ANALYTICSSTORAGE_TYPE</b><br />